klimick/decode/README.md

 ```

 ##### object(SomeClass::class)(prop1: T(), prop2: T(), propN: T())
 Allows to create decoder for existed class.
-For each parameter of the constructor, you must explicitly specify corresponding a decoder.
-Definition example:
+For each parameter of the constructor, you must explicitly specify a corresponding decoder.
 ```php
 final class SomeClass
 {